housseindjirdeh/hdjirdeh.github.io/_posts/2016-05-10-asynchronous-javascript-callbacks.markdown

 title:  "Asynchronous JavaScript: Callbacks"
 date:   2016-05-10 18:36:55 -0400
 categories: javascript
 preview: Functions in Javascript are treated as first-class objects.
 This means that they have a type of `Object` and can be referenced like any other first-class object, such as `Date`, `Number`, `String` and so forth.
-This may seem obvious, but it's important to remember that the nature of functions in Javascript are quite different then, for example, methods in Ruby.
+This may seem obvious, but it's important to remember that the nature of functions in Javascript are quite different then, for example, methods in Ruby...
 tags:
 - javascript
 ---